Missouri Driving While Intoxicated Laws

 |Ignition Interlock Device Possible?||Yes (discretionary for first offenders; mandatory for repeat offenders)|

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Missouri DWI Resources:

 If you had a few drinks and drove or were caught driving while under the influence of prescription drugs, a DWI conviction in Missouri can have a lasting impact on your future.
 A Missouri DWI attorney can help minimize the impact a DWI has on your life and your livelihood.
-Consider speaking to an experienced attorney in your jurisdiction for a free initial case evaluation.
+Consider speaking to an experienced Missouri DWI attorney near you.